arnodelorme/wp15/usecase-2.5/README.md

 ## Output data

-The output data has the following architecture:
+The to-be-shared data in the output folder has the following architecture:

+.
+|-- groupresults
+|   |-- DOTS_run-001
+|   |-- DOTS_run-002
+|   |-- Motion_run-001
+|   |-- Motion_run-002
+|   |-- spWM_run-001
+|   `-- spWM_run-002

+Besides this, the output folder contains the per-subject intermediate (first-level) results.
+Those results are not to be shared, and should not be on the whitelist

 -

 The `whitelist.txt` file contains a complete list of the output data that is to be shared.